 Special reader offer for Dubravka Ugrešić’s latest collection of essays, Age of Skin (Open Letter Books, November 2020).
 Delivery included.

-*Only available to customers in the UK and Ireland.
+*Only available to customers in the UK.

 Read an excerpt from the book in TANK’s Autumn issue here.

 These essays are written on the skin of the times.
 Dubravka Ugrešić, winner of the Neustadt International Prize and one of Europe’s most influential writers, with biting humour and a multitude of cultural references—from La La Land and Dawn of the Planet of the Apes, to tattoos and body modification, World Cup chants, and the preservation of Lenin’s corpse—takes on the dreams, hopes, and fears of modern life.
 The collapse of Yugoslavia, and the author’s subsequent exile from Croatia, leads to reflections on nationalism and the intertwining of crime and politics.
 Ugrešić writes at eye level, from a human perspective, in portraits of people from the former Eastern Bloc, who work as cleaners in the Netherlands or start underground shops with products from their country of origin.

 A rare and welcome combination of irony, compassion, and a sharp polemic gaze characterises these beautiful and highly relevant essays.